sjjsy/sjjsy.github.io/_resume/resume.md

 Competitive dancing
 : During 2008-2017 I have semi-regularly taken courses in different types of partner dancing styles and attended dance parties.
 However, since 2017 I have been training more intensively to develop myself as a competitive West Coast swing dancer.
 In summer 2019 I earned my first WSDC point and with my wife we finished third in a Strictly Swing competition in Tampere.
-Other dance styles I have trained include tango, salsa, Brazilian zouk, ballet, hip hop, jazz, modern dancing and Finnish folk dancing.
-In 2019, I have spent an average of about 1 hour per day developing my dancing, as of September 17th.
+Other dance styles I have trained include Argentine tango, salsa, Brazilian zouk, ballet, hip hop, jazz, modern dancing and Finnish folk dancing.
+In 2019, I have spent an average of over 1 hour per day developing my dancing, as of September 17th.

 <!-- As I have always been genuinely interested about technology and what is possible
   and thus I have studied technology a lot also during my free time. -->